egorvidmaer/blog/content/en/publication/CyberSec/index.md

 ---
-title: . Кибербезопасность борьба с невидимым врагом
+title: Cybersecurity Fighting the Invisible Enemy
-subtitle: . Кибербезопасность борьба с невидимым врагом
+subtitle: Cybersecurity Fighting the Invisible Enemy

 # Summary for listings and search engines
-summary: . Кибербезопасность борьба с невидимым врагом
+summary:  Cybersecurity Fighting the Invisible Enemy

 # Link this post with a project
 projects: []